 The Syneos survey also states that caregivers are “micro-influencers” for patients.
 In fact, more than 75 percent will influence when and how their loved one sees a medical professional, and nearly 70 percent of them will seek second opinions.

 This trend has only grown.
-In 2013, Pew Research Center found that nearly half of online health searches were performed on behalf of someone else.
+In 2013, the Pew Research Center found that nearly half of online health searches were performed on behalf of someone else.

 Leading a patient to conversion is one thing, but with this growing audience of caregivers, it’s essential that every piece of your marketing – even your physician profiles – helps them make decisions for family members who need care, especially they are seeking that care from out-of-state.